markuched13/markuched13.github.io/posts/bof/boi.md

 3. Then after it reads the user input, it compares the expectedValue with 0xcaf3baee
 ```

-Now to see where our input reached i'll take a look at the stack from ghidra
+Now to see where our input reached i'll take a look at the stack layout from ghidra

 ```
                              **************************************************************